mcfrith/last-rna/scripts.md

 <http://hgdownload.soe.ucsc.edu/goldenPath/hg38/database/>.
 Be sure
 to use the *same* genome version for alignment and annotation!

-The scripts assume that the RNA sequences are of unknown/mixed strands.
+These scripts assume that the RNA sequences are of unknown/mixed strands.
 So they compare the RNAs to gene annotations on both strands.
 (Actually, strandedness is often indicated by splice signals such as `gt-ag`: currently the scripts ignore this information.)